johannes-manner/SeMoDe/README.md

 3. Function Name of the function the performance data are fetched from.
 It is specified under the function apps.

 4. Desired start time filter.
 Only logs after specified time are taken into account.
-It has the format yyyy-MM-dd_HH:mm or yyyy-MM-dd .
+It has the format yyyy-MM-dd_HH:mm .

 5. Desired end time filter.
 Only logs before specified time are taken into account.
-It has the format yyyy-MM-dd_HH:mm or yyyy-MM-dd .
+It has the format yyyy-MM-dd_HH:mm .